 As previously mentioned, a licensed insolvency trustee is the only person that is legally permitted to administer a bankruptcy.
 While you must meet with them regularly and follow their instructions, the advice they give you can definitely be worth the effort.
 Any trustee should also give a free, private consultation after you contact them by phone or online.

-Length of a Bankruptcy
+Length Of A Bankruptcy

-The overall time that you’re involved in a bankruptcy will depend on how much debt you have, how high your monthly/yearly income is, and what assets you own.
+The overall time that you’re involved in bankruptcy will depend on how much debt you have, how high your monthly/yearly income is, and what assets you own.
 That said, you may be fully discharged in as little as 9 months, as long as you haven’t declared bankruptcy in the past, make all your payments on time, and perform every duty that the court assigns you.